nfiresto/Machine-Learning-Models-for-Heart-Disease-Prediction/README.md

 As of 3/23/25, I have implemented decision tree as well and uploaded the files.
 The files uploaded are
-  the python file with the decision tree implemented figures showing the produced decision tree an updated excel file and a text file describing the figures.
+  the python file with the decision tree implemented, figures showing the produced decision tree, an updated excel file, and a text file describing the figures.
 The decision tree was not great either.
 Accuracy, precision, and f1 were sitting around 0.5 but recall jumped to 0.7 which was cool.